maparisio/Asteroid-Impact-Prediction/README.md

 ----------------------------------
 ### Processes used
 1. Reading the csv files
+2. Cleaning the data
-2. Neural Networks
+3. Neural Networks
-3. Supervised Learning
+4. Supervised Learning
-4.
+5.

 ------------------------------------
 References